 Broad spectrum CBD is the middle ground option between isolate and full spectrum CBD.
 It begins as a full spectrum oil, with the full range of beneficial cannabinoids and terpenes, but it then goes through a refinement process to remove all THC compounds.

-The best extraction method if you’re concerned about drug tests
+What's the best type of CBD if you’re concerned about a drug test?

 Although it’s a rare occurrence, there are emerging reports of people failing drug tests after consistently using CBD products.